 US-led coalition trains Mosul police, plans for IS-free Iraq

+The U.S.-led coalition is planning for the day Iraq will be free of the ... .
 In this Wednesday, Feb.
 1, 2017 photo, Nineveh police forces train with Spanish coalition members at Basmaya base 40 kilometers southeast of Baghdad, Iraq.
-The U.S.-led coalition is planning for the day Iraq will be free of the Islamic State group, ramping up the training of a future Mosul police force -- even as the battle for the city is temporarily on hold.

 |Title